gsoules/MkDocs/digital-archive/docs/technology/php.md

 -   Right-click on `$args` and choose **_Evaluate Expression_**
 -   In the **_Evaluate_** dialog type `(string)$args["select"]`
 -   Click the **_Evaluate_** button
--   Follow the previous set of steps to view the SQL in MySQL Workbench

 **To log queries to `errors.log`**